 In the ordinary course of business, BNSF Railway enters into agreements with third parties that include indemnification clauses.
 The Company believes that these clauses are generally customary for the types of agreements in which they are included.
-At times, these clauses may involve indemnification for the acts of the Company, its employees and agents, indemnification for another party's acts, indemnification for future events, indemnification based upon a certain standard of performance, indemnification.
+At times, these clauses may involve indemnification for the acts of the Company, its employees and agents, indemnification for another party's acts, indemnification for future events, indemnification based upon a certain standard of performance, indemnification for liabilities arising out of the Company's use of leased equipment or other property, or other types of indemnification.
 Despite the uncertainty whether events which would trigger the indemnification obligations would ever occur, the Company does not believe that these indemnity agreements will have a material adverse effect on the Company's results of operations, financial position or liquidity.
 Additionally, the Company believes that, due to lack of historical payment experience, the fair value of indemnities cannot be estimated with any amount of certainty.
 However, the fair value of any such amount would be immaterial to the Consolidated Financial Statements.
 Agreements that reflect unique circumstances, particularly agreements that contain guarantees that indemnify for another party's acts, are disclosed separately, if appropriate.
 Unless separately disclosed above, no fair value liability related to indemnities has been recorded in the Consolidated Financial Statements.